 Know, first and foremost, the “vampire mark” is not meant to identify vampyre to humans.
 History has shown that having any discernible or identifiable mark can actually be deadly.

 Next, I have several.
 Only one of mine will be discussed.
 Similar to a mark described in a popular fiction series, mine was originally a crescent turned on its side (pointing to my left or to the right of an onlooker).
 It was located to the side of my forehead and not in the middle.
-(An art piece was made depicting my original marks.)
+(An art piece was made depicting some of my original marks.)
 My mark changed direction (pointing downward) when I shared it with my eternal, and he shared his with me.
-I am extremely proud of my marks.
+It became a constellation of moon and star-placements in the night sky.
+I am extremely proud of my marks and I have no problem with holding or expressing that pride.
 Even if it were possible to remove or relinquish them, I never would.
 I do not subscribe to any philosophy or belief system that would make me deny or feel shame for who I am.

 Had the events in my past not occurred, I would not be sharing these photos.

 I was a strong proponent of our truth being known and my kinds living in the open.
 But it is the vampyre and kindred who own their information and stories.
 Our myths and histories were never meant to be told by humans.
 That is appropriation.
 Our culture was never meant to be mocked, mimicked or copied.
 While the unscrupulous of my kind(s) have made money off me and others, almost everyone making money off of vampire/vampyre culture is human.

 Know that if I had my way now, I would continue to write vampire fiction and the true histories, vernacular, customs and cultures of the vampyre/kindred would be erased from the memories of humanity.